pleabargain/EnglishHelpsYourCareer/grammar verbs.md

 # project projected  (id) (reg)
 - We projected a bigger turnout.

+# demote

+# relegate relegated (id) (reg)
+- He has been relegated to a different position.
+- He has been relegated to a different project.

 # promote promoted (id) (reg)
 - Have you been promoted, yet?